openshift/insights-operator/docs/anonymized-data.md

 # Anonymized Data

-This is an approximate list of data point (Kubernetes/OpenShift resource fields) that are anonymized by the Insights Operator.
-This list is subject to change and may not include all anonymized fields.
+This is a list of data points (Kubernetes/OpenShift resource fields) that are anonymized by the Insights Operator.
+This list is subject to change.

 - Identity Provider
   - URL